VariantEffect/MaveDB/data/main/userdocs.md

 ## Contributor types

 Contributors are tracked and authenticated using ORCID.
-There are two access levels for each dataset, view and admin.
-A contributor with view access can access the entry if it is private.
-A contributor with admin access can fully edit the entry (including adding and removing contributors) and publish it.
+There are three roles for each dataset, Viewer, Editor and Administrator.
+A Viewer can access the entry if it is private.
+An Editor access can change any of the data or metadata with the exception of adding or removing contributors.
+An Administrator has all the Editor's permissions and also the ability to change the contributor list and publish Score Sets.
 Each entry must have at least one admin user at all times.

 Both types of contributors appear in the contributor list for a given dataset and they are not distinguished visually.